 Language binding occurs when a dynamic object does not implement IDynamicMetaObjectProvider.
-Language binding is useful when you are working around imperfectly designed types or inherent limitations in the .NET type system.
-For example, the built-in numeric types are imperfect in that they have no common interface.
+Language binding is useful when working around imperfectly designed types or inherent limitations in the .NET type system.
+A typical problem when using numeric types is that they have no common interface.
 We have seen that methods can be bound dynamically; the same is true for operators:

 '''

 static dynamic Mean (dynamic x, dynamic y) => (x+y) / 2;

 static void Main()

 {

+'''

+'''

 int x = 3, y = 4;

 Console.WriteLine (Mean (x, y));

 }

 '''